Because your child’s feet are continually developing, finding the proper size shoes for them might be tricky. So how fast do toddler feet grow?

 European baby shoes come in sizes ranging from 16 to 30.
 Shoes for toddlers in Europe start at adult size 23 and go up in half sizes until they are completely grown.

 If you’re ordering shoes from the UK, you should go up one size.
-If you’re in Europe, utilise a European shoe size conversion chart to get your US size, or contact a member of the stride rite team for assistance.
+If you’re in Europe, utilize a European shoe size conversion chart to get your US size, or contact a member of the stride rite team for assistance.

 However, if you want a broad guide to what to expect, we offer the following advice, which is by no means definitive.
 After reading this post, I hope you will be able to pick the right shoes for your infant.